gwu-cs-advos/organization/class.md

 - Try and assess the fastpath for channel send/receive.
   What is the common case control flow for channels?

+For discussion in class:
+- What abstractions for concurrency does `go` provide to programs?
+- What semantic gaps between go programs and the OS interface exist?

 ## 6: libuv

 Javascript is a language that handles concurrently entirely through event-based means.